colinroybell/aoc2020/README.md

 ## Day 18

 My solution is iterative with a lot of regexs, so we are effectively reparsing the entire string multiple times.
 More efficient for complex expressions would be to lex it and construct a tree.
+Or, as some have done, create new objects which have different priorities and just run eval.

+## Day 19

+Need to add tests in

+## Day 20

+Part a only for now and no tests.

+## Day 22

+Review code

+## Day 23

+Refactor code to combine two parts.
+Add tests.